HelmchenLabSoftware/Cascade/README.md

 ### Updates to ground truth datasets and pretrained models:

+***2026-08-09*** - Our study on spike inference with GCaMP8 data is now [out in Nature Methods](https://doi.org/10.1038/s41592-026-03183-x).
+It serves as a reference for **CASCADE models trained with GCaMP8 data**.
+In addition, we benchmark algorithms (OASIS/Suite2p, MLSpike), also with interneurons and online spike inference, and we study **the nonlinearity of calcium indicators** an its effect on the detection of spikes.
+[Check it out!]((https://doi.org/10.1038/s41592-026-03183-x))

-***2026-02-11*** - There is now a fully working version of Cascade using Torch instead of Tensorflow: [CascadeTorch](https://github.com/PTRRupprecht/CascadeTorch).
+***2026-02-11*** - There is now a fully working version of **Cascade using Torch** instead of Tensorflow: [CascadeTorch](https://github.com/PTRRupprecht/CascadeTorch).
 Torch-based CASCADE uses the same models trained for CASCADE (the pretrained models and weights were converted to Torch models), and inference results and output format are therefore identical between Cascade and CascadeTorch.
 Early feedback is highly welcome!

 ***2025-11-15*** - There are now plans to switch Cascade from Tensorflow as deep learning framework to PyTorch or JAX.
 If you are interested in participating in this transition, [please reach out](https://github.com/HelmchenLabSoftware/Cascade/issues/81).
 Note: The current version of Cascade will be supported continuously, irrespective of this new development.